Victoria Underground line walk 1

 The station opened in 1890 on the Northern line and the Victoria line platforms opened in 1971.
 The Victoria line platforms have a themed decoration, a swan referring to the nearby pub.

-The station building is a 1926 work replacing an older building.
-It has typically horizontal shapes and is built in dark red brick, a popular early Art Déco style comparable to the old Greenwich town hall from the same period.
-But it is very plain and does not have the towers often built in the 1930s as local landmarks.
-The reason is that it was planned just after World War I while the economy was still recovering.
+The station building dates back to the 1971 reconstruction.
+I actually thought it may be reusing the 1926 building as it has horizontal shapes and is built in dark red brick, what would be a popular early Art Déco style comparable to the old Greenwich town hall from the same period.
+But it is very plain and does not have the towers often built in the 1930s as local landmarks, confirming that it is actually not that old.

 With your back to the Swan nightclub, walk a few yards north along Clapham Road.
 You will soon reach the borough War Memorial.
 It is a very heavy-set column in white stone, typical for the imperial style of the 1920s.